-In this very article we will be discussing the different types of unguided or wireless medias for communications.
+In this very article, we will be discussing the different types of unguided or wireless media for communications.
 Please comment down if you have any queries.

-Microwave systems transmit high-speed radio signals in a line of sight path between relay stations i.e transmission from one antenna to another usually placed on top of buildings, towers, hills and mountains peaks.
+Microwave systems transmit high-speed radio signals in a line of sight path between relay stations i.e transmission from one antenna to another usually placed on top of buildings, towers, hills, and mountain peaks.

-Networks using radio signal transmission do not require a direct physical connection between computer.
+Networks using radio signal transmission do not require a direct physical connection between computers.
 Instead, each participating computer attaches to an antenna, which can both transmit and receive radio signals.

 Although radio transmission does not bend around the surface of the earth Radiofrequency technology can be combined with satellites to provide communication across a longer distance.
 Satellites have now become an integral part of the worldwide communication system.
 It is nothing more than a microwave radio relay station.

-They have the capability of a direct line of sight path and almost the earth’s entire surface. so, they can transmit high-speed microwave or radio-signal to the transmitters on the ground (earth).
+They have the capability of a direct line of sight path and almost the earth’s entire surface. so, they can transmit high-speed microwave or radio signals to the transmitters on the ground (earth).

 A ground station on one side of the ocean transmits a signal to the satellite.
 Which then sends the signal to a ground station on the other side.

-A single satellite usually contains multiple transponders device that consist of a radio receiver and transmitter that operate independently typically six to twelve.
-Each transponder uses a different radio frequency, making it possible for multiple communications to proceeds simultaneously.
+A single satellite usually contains multiple transponders devices that consist of a radio receiver and transmitter that operate independently typically six to twelve.
+Each transponder uses a different radio frequency, making it possible for multiple communications to proceed simultaneously.